jawaher-is/XLSER-ar/README.md

 python3 prepare_data.py --config content/config/<config-file>.yaml
 ```

-After preparing the data splits, update the splits' data paths in the configuration file.
+After preparing the data splits, if set to null, update the splits' data paths in the configuration file.

 #### 2. Preprocess the data
 ```bash